OpsHubProduct/OIM-Documentation/docs/manage/upgrade/pre-migration-checklist.md

 * In earlier versions, Gerrit sometimes could not uniquely identify changes across repositories or branches, which could lead to errors.
 * From **7.205 onwards**, the <code class="expression">space.vars.SITENAME</code> uses an improved ID format to ensure changes are always uniquely identified, avoiding such issues.

----

-# Migrating <code class="expression">space.vars.SITENAME</code> version to 7.214 or above

-## Addition of new Personal Queries for IBM ClearQuest system

-**Applicable When**
-* IBM ClearQuest is configured as an endpoint and the system is upgraded to version 7.214 or later.

-**Actions**
-* User-related data is now fetched using Personal Queries instead of SimpleQuery calls.
-* After upgrading to 7.214, the sync user must create the following Personal Queries in ClearQuest:
-  1. `OpsHub_GetUsersByEmail`
-  2. `OpsHub_GetUsersByName`
-* Refer to the section: [ClearQuest_Queries_Configuration](../../connectors/ibm-rational-clearquest.md#queries-configuration) for detailed steps to create these queries.

-**Reason**
-* This change replaces the default SimpleQuery, which returned all users without filtering.
-Personal Queries enable fetching users based on specific criteria, improving filtering and performance.